Click here to return to Dr. Curtis's home page.

 RESEARCH SKILLS

-Quantitative Methods: Experience with survey research techniques, SPSSX and SAS data analysis software, and considerable training and experience in the use of quantitative techniques.
+Quantitative Methods: Experience with survey research techniques, considerable training in the use of quantitative techniques.

-Legal Research Methods: Experience researching legal problems in criminal law, constitutional law and criminal procedure, family law, and property law using printed and WESTLAW material.
+Legal Research Methods: Experience researching legal problems in criminal law, constitutional law and criminal procedure, family law, and property law using printed and Lexis/Nexis material.

 RESEARCH